aeternity/protocol/contracts/fate.md

 There are instructions to operate on the chain state tree in a safe and formalized way.

-FATE is "functional" in the sense that "updates" of data structures, such as tuples, lists or maps does not change the old values of the structure, instead a new version is created.
-Unless specific operations to write to the contract store are used.
+FATE is "functional" in the sense that "updates" of data structures, such as tuples, lists or maps do not change the old values of the structure.
+Instead a new version is created, unless specific operations to write to the contract store are used.

 FATE does have the ability to write the value of an operation back to the same register or stack position as one of the arguments, in effect updating the memory.
-Still, any other references to the structure before the operation will have the same structure as before the operation.
+Thus, any other references to the structure before the operation will have the same structure as before the operation.

 ### Objectives

 #### Type safety

-FATE solves a fundamental problem programmers run into when coding for
+FATE solves some fundamental problems programmers run into when coding for
 Ethereum: integer overflow, weak type checking and poor data flow.
-FATE checks all aritmetic operations to keep the right meanining of it.
+FATE checks all arithmetic operations to keep the right meaning of it.
 Also you can't implicitly cast types (eg integers to booleans).

 In EVM contracts are not typed.
 When calling a function, EVM will try